 The Summit classroom looks different than a traditional classroom with rows of desks.
 During blocks of Personalized Learning Time, students progress through the playlists contained on the Summit Learning Platform at their own pace.
 Playlists introduce each topic and link to videos, slideshows, websites, readings, and practice worksheets.
 Presenting content in multiple modalities like this allows for greater practice, according to Daniel Willingham’s research in his 2009 book Why Don’t Students Like School?

 Students exercise choice in determining which resources to review and the environmental conditions under which they learn best.
 Some might work independently.
 Others in small groups.
 Others need tutoring from a peer or teacher.
-Summit calls this approach Individualized Pathways — every student progresses on a different path of learning but all working toward shared year-end goals.
+Summit calls this approach self-direction — every student progresses on a different path of learning but all work toward shared year-end goals.

 Students take assessments when they feel ready, not at the same time as the rest of the class.
 That’s because learning is prioritized over pace.
 There’s no limit to the number of times a Summit student can take an assessment: Summit believes that there’s a lot of learning that happens in letting students persist through struggles and challenges, but if they fail an assessment more than a few times their teacher or mentor will intervene to help them determine how to move forward.